NNSynth: Neural Network Guided Abstraction-Based Controller Synthesis for Stochastic Systems: Introduction

-\textbf{Related Work.} The closest results to our work are those reported in~\cite{anderson2020neurosymbolic,verma2019imitation}.
-In particular, the work in~\cite{anderson2020neurosymbolic,verma2019imitation} proposes a neurosymbolic framework to train control policies that can be represented as short programs in a symbolic language while ensuring the generated policies are safe.
+\textbf{Related Work.} The closest results to our work are those reported in~\cite{anderson2020neurosymbolic,verma2019imitation} which proposes a neurosymbolic framework to train control policies that can be represented as short programs in a symbolic language while ensuring the generated policies are safe.
 Similar to our approach, the work in~\cite{anderson2020neurosymbolic,verma2019imitation} trains a NN controller, project it to the space of symbolic controllers, analyze the symbolic controller and lift it back to the space of NN policies for further training.
 Differently, our approach focuses on designing a finite-state, abstraction-based controller instead of short programs in a symbolic language.
 This difference (short programs versus finite-state controller) manifests itself in all the framework steps, particularly the NN training, projection, and lifting.
 We confine our focus on synthesizing finite-state controllers due to the extensive literature on analyzing such controllers in tandem with the controlled physical systems~\cite{tabuada2009verification}.
 Another line of related work is reported in~\cite{weiss2018extracting,carr2020verifiable} which studies the problem of extracting a finite-state controller from a recurrent neural network controller.
 We note that our framework uses the NN policy to guide the search for abstraction-based controllers and not as the final produced controller.
-Moreover, our framework focuses on systems with continuous state and action spaces that are not addressed by the work in~\cite{weiss2018extracting,carr2020verifiable}.